lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 > Invoked each time a content file is written.

-The paramaters we must receive in our callback are named `path` and `context`.
+The parameters we must receive in our callback are named `path` and `context`.
 There is no type definition in the documentation to my knowledge so you will have to explore Pelican's source code or read other people's module in order to understand the actual types of these variables.
 Of course, you can also use Python's introspection with `dir` or `.keys()` while writing the module.

-For this particular signal, `path` is exactly what you thing it is: a string, that stores the path of the output file that the article being processed is written to. `context` is a bit more complex.
+For this particular signal, `path` is exactly what you think it is: a string, that stores the path of the output file that the article being processed is written to. `context` is a bit more complex.
 It is a global **dictionary** object that is used virtually everywhere and contains any piece of information you would need.
-As its name suggets, its content changes depending on the context.
+As its name suggests, its content changes depending on the context.

 So let's start writing code.
 First, create the `plugins/toy` subdirectory